 What to Bring to a Job Interview

 What should you bring to a job interview?
 It's important to enter an interview prepared with everything you physically and mentally need, organized and ready to go.
-There are also some things that you shouldn't walk into an interview with.
+There are also some things that you shouldn't do.

 What to Bring to an Interview